-Roland pianos are pricier than most other brands but are well worth every penny because of their superior features.
-The RD 700SX is the leading onstage digital piano on the market.
-These units also weigh a bit more than most others but then they look rock-solid as well, making them gig-ready.
+Roland pianos are pricier than most other brands (they don’t make lot of budget pianos) but are well worth every penny because of their superior features.
+Roland makes some of the best digital stage pianos on the market, these units weigh a bit more than most others but they look rock-solid, making them gig-ready.

 Here are some links to Roland’s past (but popular products).